 The skirting and underside of your mobile home are treated similarly to a crawl space:

-When an entire mobile home is insulated with foam insulation, the crews will use spray foam and injection foam.
+When an entire mobile home is insulated with foam, crews use spray foam and injection foam.

-It comes down to the areas that need to be insulated and whether the cavities are open or enclosed.
+It comes down to the areas that need insulation and whether the cavities are open or enclosed.

 Injection foam will be used in the enclosed walls, while spray foam will be used in the rim joist, ceiling, and around the skirting.